MovieStiles/Cryptography/Polygraphic/README.md

 A **polygraphic cipher** is one in which blocks of plaintext are replaced by blocks of ciphertext.
 This can easily be compared to a polyalphabetic substitution cipher, but this with splitting the text into blocks, or matrices.
 Generally the block size is known, but that's not a big problem.

 Since this involves matrices, this section does assume some knowledge of a few basic operations.
 Namely: Matrix addition, scalar multiplication, and matrix multiplication.
+Ideas presented in the Monoalphabetic and Polyaphbetic ciphers are also fair game.

 * Ciphers
    * [Hills System](https://github.com/MovieStiles/Cryptography/tree/master/Polygraphic#hills-system)